 Years 3, 4 and 5: If you successfully complete the courses in first and second year, you may progress to Honours (years three and four).
 Astronomy can only be taken as a Joint Honours degree with either Physics, Mathematics or Applied Mathematics: it cannot be taken as a single Honours degree.

-Widening access entry: 4 or 5 Highers at AABB or ABBBB including Maths and Physics.
-May be considered for entry with BBBB.
+Widening access entry: 4 Highers at AABB/BBBB (at end S6) including Maths and Physics.
 Completion of pre-entry programme is necessary.

 College of Science and Engineering